raul-dunca/probability-and-statistics-assignment5/README.md

 # Assignment 05
-1) In a study of the size of various computer systems, the random variabl eX, the number of files stored (in hundreds of thousands), is considered.
+1) In a study of the size of various computer systems, the random variable X, the number of files stored (in hundreds of thousands), is considered.
 These data are obtained: 7 7 4 5 9 9 4 12 8 1 8 7 3 13 2 1 17 7 12 5 6 2 1 13 14 10 2 4 9 11 3 5 12 6 10 7
 - a) Assuming that past experience indicates that σ=5, find a 100(1−α)% confidence interval for the average number of files stored.
 - b) Assuming nothing is known about σ, find a 100(1−α)% confidence interval for the average number of files stored.
 - c) Assuming the number of files stored are approximately normally distributed, find 100(1−α)% confidence intervals for the variance and for the standard deviation.